Travel to Charleston and meet us at the Ansonborough Inn,

 the only tea grown in America.
 Here, we'll enjoy a tour of the working tea

-Continuing on, we'll cycle to Irvin House Vineyard and
+Then we'll cycle to Irvin House Vineyard and

 Firefly Distillery.
-Depending on the time available, choose to visit the
+Choose to visit the

 tasting room (at your expense), meander through the rows of grapes, or visit